keycloak/keycloak-containers/server/README.md

 * `KEYCLOAK_FRONTEND_URL`: Specify base URL for Keycloak (optional, default is retrieved from request)

+### Specify admin URL

+If you do not want to expose the admin endpoints and console on the public domain use the property `KEYCLOAK_ADMIN_URL` to set a fixed URL for the admin console, which is different to the `KEYCLOAK_FRONTEND_URL`.
+It is also required to block access to /auth/admin externally

+* `KEYCLOAK_ADMIN_URL`: Specify fixed URL for Keycloak Admin Console(optional)

 ### Specify hostname

 This environment variable is deprecated, use `KEYCLOAK_FRONTEND_URL` instead.